Our vision is to create a sustainable resource-efficient industry for animal protein production based on insects.

 The aspects of insects in human nutrition are also of great importance.
 There will be great attention by the national and international feed industry on results on nutritional aspects of insects.
 Likewise, the potential inclusion in human nutrition is expected to lead to generations of new hypothesis and projects.
 The partnership will clearly open up for future collaboration on research in animal nutrition.

-University of Copenhagen (UCPH) is joining with three groups, Insect Pathology and Biological Control (IPBC), Paediatric and International Nutrition (PIN) and Nordic Food Lab (NFL), which are all conducting research within the overall field of insects as food and feed; including insect diseases, human nutrition and food innovation.
+University of Copenhagen (UCPH) is joining with three groups, Insect Pathology and Biological Control (IPBC), Paediatric and International Nutrition (PIN) and Department of Food Science (FOOD), which are all conducting research within the overall field of insects as food and feed; including insect diseases, human nutrition and food innovation.

 The project contributes to expanding the emerging UCPH research area on insects for food and feed.
 The project will strengthen the national knowledge-base and collaboration, and enable UCPH to further consolidate an international position as being among lead institutions in insects for feed and food.